SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-error-handling.md

     cx_version: n/a
 ---

-SSR Error Handling functionality provided the missing behavior to how Angular engine handles errors during rendering pages on the server.
+SSR Error Handling functionality provides the missing behavior to how Angular engine handles errors during rendering pages on the server.
 It ensures the Spartacus application reacts on the encountered errors by providing default set of tools to handle them and, at the same time, giving a possibility to customize the experience.
 This feature is crucial for the SEO of the page and the overall UX.

 **Note:** Angular SSR by default doesn't ignore an error only if occurred in the APP_INITIALIZER or synchronous bootstrap of the root component.

+New Spartacus apps created since v2211.29, have the SSR Error Handling enabled by default.

-To benefit from all aspects of SSR error handling, you must do the following:
+If your Spartacus app was created before v2211.29, to benefit from all aspects of SSR error handling, you must do the following:
 - Enable `propagateErrorsToServer` feature toggle to start propagating to the ExpressJS server the errors caught during server-side rendering, where eventually they will be properly handled.
 For more information, see [Propagating Errors To The Server](#propagating-errors-to-the-server).
 - Enable `ssrStrictErrorHandlingForHttpAndNgrx` feature toggle to seal the Angular application from the asynchronous errors that occur in NgRx flow and HTTP calls during the rendering process.
-For more information, see [Strict Error Handling for HTTP And NgRx](#strict-error-handling-for-http-and-ngrx).
+For more information, see [Strict Error Handling for HTTP And NgRx](#strict-error-handling-in-angular-for-http-and-ngrx).
 - Enable `ssrFeatureToggle.avoidCachingErrors` in `SsrOptimizationOptions` to not cache pages for which error occurred during rendering.
 For more information, see [Cache management and error handling](#cache-management-and-error-handling).
 - use `defaultExpressErrorHandlers` middleware in `server.ts` to handle errors in ExpressJS.
 For more information, see [Using Default ExpressJS Error Handlers](#using-default-expressjs-error-handlers).
 - make sure that `provideServer()` config function is provided in the `app.server.module.ts` file.
 It contains elements required for SSR Error Handling to work properly.